-Use these 35 argumentative topics + 14 NEW Ideas with your high school class (or other students) to help them learn how to better cut through the noise to find what’s really real—and, of course, to improve their own writing and arguing skills!
+Use these 35 argumentative topics + 20 new BONUS Ideas with your high school class (or other students) to help them learn how to better cut through the noise to find what’s really real—and, of course, to improve their own writing and arguing skills!

-In today’s era of “fake news” and poorly-researched Internet reports, it’s more important than ever before for students to learn how to think critically about what goes into the arguments and messages they receive from others.
+In today’s era of AI writing, “fake news” and poorly-researched Internet reports, it’s more important than ever for students to learn how to think critically about what goes into the arguments and messages they receive from others.

 As students research and prepare their very own arguments, they will be called to evaluate their sources, define their own clear positions, and use all of the things they’ve gathered to bring someone else around to their side.

 Whether they’re considering controversial topics like gun control or assessing whether or not companies should be required to pay a living wage, they’ll learn about how deeply biased some arguments are—and how very easy it is for anyone to construe information in support of their own position.

 35 Argumentative Topics to Help High School Students Explore and Define Their Positions

 - Does your vote count?